Anonymous call rejection

-In many voice telephone networks, anonymous call rejection (ACR) is a calling feature implemented in software on the network that automatically screens out calls from callers who have blocked their caller ID information.
+In many voice telephone networks, anonymous call rejection (ACR) is a calling feature that automatically rejects incoming calls from callers who have blocked their caller ID information.
+Some telecommunications companies may include this service as standard, while others may require a subscription and others still do not offer it at all.
+On traditional landlines in the North American Numbering Plan, the feature is enabled with the vertical service code *77, and disabled with *87.

 The caller usually hears a voice message explaining that their call cannot be connected unless they display their number.
 Or, some networks allow users to forward anonymous calls directly to voicemail.

 The service, together with caller ID, became possible with the introduction of digital switching technologies to landline telephone services, which became widespread in many countries throughout the 1980s and 1990s.